-Honcho is an exclusive recruitment agency aimed at top level talent, assiting and rewarding them along their career goals and successes.
+Honcho is an exclusive recruitment agency aimed at top level talent, assisting and rewarding them along their career goals and successes.
 The identity design needed to reflect this premium status, attracting the professional elite.
 The aim was to create a simple and sophisticated look and feel for the brand, attracting high networth individuals.

 Working closely with the founders, it was of great important to represent equality.
 This desire led to the subtle approach of incorporating an equal sign in the ‘H’ representing an absolute balance between genders.